Help! I’ve been asked to give a talk

 - Notice the new sights, sounds, feelings, weight, shape and texture of the single integrated and fused Parts.

 - Take the integrated representation inside your body…perhaps to the head, chest or stomach.

 - Now test it by making a mental image of how you would behave in a future virtual experience or situation (Future Pacing).
 For example, walking out on stage into the bright spotlight to rapturous applause and feeling excited to get your message across.

 Parts are efficient systems set up to run automatically for positive reasons.

-Luckily for Susan, she started our NLP Practitioner course within days of being asked to give here talk and was able to take the opportunity run her fear of public speaking though the Visual Squash technique.
-She still had to prepare for the talk, yet all her fear was gone and the confident person began to shine through.
+Luckily for Susan, she started our NLP Practitioner course within days of being asked to give a talk and was able to take the opportunity to run her fear of public speaking through the Visual Squash technique.
+She still had to prepare for the talk, yet all her fear was gone, and the confident person began to shine through.
 She emailed me after the event and said, “I couldn’t believe it.
 I actually enjoyed it and have been asked to come back and give another talk”.